sennetconsortium/provenance-ui/README.md

 | **onInfoCloseClick** | The callback to run on clicking of the info panel close button                         | *any*                | The return value is not used.                 |

 #### Assigning Custom Images and Shapes For Nodes
-To apply an image as a node, simply add the node value path and src to the `imageMap` object.
+To apply an image as a node, simply add the node value and src to the `imageMap` object.
 Example:
 ```
 // Form:
 imageMap: {